kala13x/slog/README.md

 slog_destroy();
 ```

-Function destrois the mutex attribute and sets thread safety flag to zero.
+Function destroys the mutex attribute and sets thread safety flag to zero.

 ### Configuration